rduan036/scene-graph-matching-demo/README.md

 # Run demo

-We provide the well-trained model in ./weights
+We provide a pre-trained model in ./weights

-The network training code will be released later.

 The R@5 recall results will be saved to file ./recall_results.csv